Sixth Amendment of the Constitution of Ireland: Oireachtas debate

 The Sixth Amendment of the Constitution (Adoption) Bill 1978 was introduced by Fianna Fáil Minister for Justice Gerry Collins on 13 December 1978.
 It was supported by opposition parties Fine Gael and the Labour Party and it passed final stages in the Dáil on 28 February 1979.
 In the Seanad, Labour senators Justin Keating and Mary Robinson and Fine Gael senator Alexis FitzGerald proposed an amendment to include the words "notwithstanding the status of such person", which would allow for the adoption of a child of a marital family.
 This was not approved, and the Bill passed the Seanad without amendment on 5 April 1979.
 It was put to a referendum on 5 July, on the same day as the similarly uncontroversial Seventh Amendment which dealt with university constituencies for the election of the Seanad.

 Result

 The Sixth Amendment was approved almost unanimously with 601,694 (99.0%) votes in favour and 6,265 (1.0%) against.
 This is the highest support there has been in any referendum for a proposal to amend the Constitution.
-It was also the lowest turnout for any referendum.

 Note: For this referendum and the Seventh Amendment held on the same day, the constituencies used were each county and county borough (city), which were deemed under section 2 of the Referendum (Amendment) Act 1979 to be constituencies for the purpose of the poll.
 Usually in Irish referendums the general election constituencies are used.